willianchu/factor_of_control/README.md

 C: Conscientiousness
 Types of behaviours include: focus on detail, thorough, likes accuracy and independency

+## Specifications

+- The App scramble the lists of DISC items randomly
+- Allow the candidate drag and drop an item to a different position as he prioritize the items
+- Button to check (in development, will be submit in production) show to RH the results

 # Getting Started with Create React App